-2020 ushered in over 20 new air purifier models that are now available on the market.
+2021 ushered in over 20 new air purifier models that are now available on the market.
 Many of these models have introduced new technologies that most people haven’t heard about before.
-While these air purifiers might take you a step closer to kicking out all the allergens and VOCs in your home, it makes purchasing a daunting task, especially if you have no idea where to start when shopping for an air purifier.
+While these air purifiers might take you a step closer to kicking out all the allergens and VOCs in your home, it makes purchasing one a daunting task, especially if you have no idea where to start when shopping for an air purifier.

-Well, lucky for you, here’s a detailed guide to help you navigate the world of air purifiers.
+Here’s a detailed guide to help you navigate the world of air purifiers.

 An Air Purifier- The Basics

 Break down the words “air” and “purifier,” and you realise that an air purifier simply purifies the air.

 However, the main question is how these systems work.
 Do they work through the miracles of science?
 Do you spin a wand, and ‘voila’ all pollutants in your home are gone?
 The answer is much more straightforward than you think.